open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 Open browser and browse [http://localhost:3000](http://localhost:3000).
 You should see the user interface of application (see below).
 If you get an `Unable to connect` page, check out Q13 at [FAQ](vi-faq.md#Technical_Questions).

 ## Database
-[CouchDB](https://en.wikipedia.org/wiki/CouchDB) (also known as Apache CouchDB) is a database software that we use for the BeLL.
+[CouchDB](https://en.wikipedia.org/wiki/CouchDB) (also known as Apache CouchDB) is a database software that we use for the Planet.
 You can see the backend interface of our CouchDB at http://localhost:2200/_utils.
 In _utils, you have the opportunity to see all data of your Planet application.

 ## User Interface
 To see the actual user interface, go to http://localhost:3000.